intranda/goobi-workflow-plugins-en/step/intranda_step_urn.md

 /opt/digiverso/goobi/config/plugin_intranda_step_urn.xml
 ```

+### Note
+This plugin uses a slightly modified table structure than the old URN plugin.
+When updating, it must be ensured that the urn column exists in the corresponding table.
+Furthermore, it must be ensured that e.g. for anchor elements whose URN was generated before the update, there is also a URN in the database.

 ## Configuration
 The configuration of the plugin is done via the configuration file `plugin_intranda_step_urn.xml` and can be adjusted during operation.
 The following is an example configuration file: